gMini0n-YT/Mini0n-s-Discontinued-Feature-Guide/Discontinued Feature Guide.md

 **Preview 1.19.50.21**
 - When camels are bred, they use their current speed rather than their base speed.
 Therefore if camels are bred together after being splashed with swiftness  or slowness potions, their offspring will be faster/slower than their parents.
 This breeding process can be repeated endlessly.
+- Hanging Signs can be attached to bamboo saplings
+- Hanging Signs have a max of 15 characters per line instead of 8

 **Preview 1.19.50.21 - Preview 1.19.50.20 (UBC) (Experimental)**
 - Downgrading Double Bamboo Slabs and Double Mosaic Bamboo Slabs from 1.19.50.21 as a block to 1.19.50.20 will turn them into unknown blocks.
 Mine up the unknown block (making sure that they do not stack) and then updating to 1.21.30 will give you Double Bamboo Slabs and Double Mosaic Bamboo Slabs as a tile item.